The Pussycat Dolls: Sexual image

 Referring to their provocative image, Sutta told The Daily Telegraph Australia that she felt that ageism is rife within the music industry but that times were changing: "You've got J-Lo at 50 who's looking as fabulous as ever, and Lizzo who is all about self-love and owning it.
 It's a new era, and there's no rules anymore."
 Scherzinger also noted that the group had matured and felt more confident than ever: "I mean, if there is a time to be more provocative, it's when you're grown up, when you're comfortable in your skin and you fully accept yourself, right?"
 In a piece titled "If You Don't Like The Pussycat Dolls or Lizzo, You Can Always Look Away" for The Guardian, Barbara Ellen discussed the interplay of ageism, sexism, and sizeism that female musicians face in the industry, comparing the negative media attention that the Pussycat Dolls received to that which was received by Lizzo for appearing in underwear on TikTok and by Jennifer Lopez for her performance at the Super Bowl LIV halftime show.
 Ellen wrote, "What is it about successful female artists doing their thing, on stage or on social media, that drives certain sectors of society crazy?
 And why is the sexism so often merged with ageism or sizeism, as if that makes the abuse they're meting out extra special and justified?"

+Former member Kaya Jones has claimed that she and other members suffered sexual abuse, stating that they were forced to have sex with whoever their managers told them to, and even alleging that the group was merely a front for a prostitution ring.
+The other members of the group have denied her claims.